anywhichway/doxl/README.md

-# doxl v0.1.4
+# doxl v0.1.5

-Kind of like GraphQL except for Javascript objects.
-Extracts and optionally transforms sub-objects from Javascript objects.
-Just 714 bytes compressed and gzipped.
+Like GraphQL except for Javascript objects, pattern matching extraction and transformation of sub-objects from Javascript objects.

+Just 896 bytes compressed and gzipped.

 # Installation